-In addition, one existing 115 kV bus tie position would be converted to a 115 kV line position.
-Concrete foundations and steel transformer, lightning arrester, and switch supports would also be required.
-The support structures would be various sizes, up to approximately eight feet high.
-Construction would result in approximately 1,100 square feet of ground disturbance within the fenced substation area.
-Additional site lighting would not be required as part of the proposed substation improvement.
+Convert one existing 115 kV bus tie position to a 115 kV line position

+Concrete foundations and steel transformer, lightning arrester, and switch supports also would be required.
+The support structures would be various sizes, up to approximately 8 feet high.
+Construction would result in approximately 1,101 square feet of ground disturbance within the fenced substation area.

+Site lighting is not needed as part of the proposed substation improvements.